roddhjav/pass-import/share/man/man1/pass-import.md

 # GPG KEYRING

 Before importing data to pass, your password-store repository must exist and your GPG keyring must be usable.
 In order words you need to ensure that:

 - All the public gpgids are present in the keyring.
 - All the public gpgids are trusted enough.
 - At least one private key is present in the keyring.

-Otherwise you will get the following error:
+Otherwise, you will get the following error:
-*invalid credentials, password encryption/decryption aborted.*.
+*invalid credentials, password encryption/decryption aborted.*
 To set the trust on a GPG key, one can run `gpg --edit-key <gpgid>` then `trust`.

 # SECURITY CONSIDERATION

 ## Direct import

 Passwords should not be written in plain text form on the drive.
-Therefore when possible, you should import it directly from the encrypted data.
+Therefore, when possible, you should import it directly from the encrypted data.
 For instance, with an encrypted keepass database:

 ```sh
 pass import keepass file.kdbx